 What to do after receiving an inheritance

 Depending on your goals and what type of asset you inherited, your options may vary.
 For example, if cash or stock was put in a trust for your benefit, the deceased may have stipulated the timing of distributions.
-As there are an unlimited of possible situations in this regard, keep in mind that your inheritance may not have the same options as a cash inheritance or assets that can be easily liquidated for cash.
+Assets inherited through a trust may not have the same options as a cash inheritance or assets that can be easily liquidated for cash.
 To discuss what to do with your inheritance, please contact us directly.

 Inheriting a home or other personal property

-Before letting emotions drive the strategy, try to take a more objective look at the situation and assess your means and the impact it may have on your other goals.
+Before letting emotions drive the strategy, try to take a more objective look at the situation.
+Assess your means and the impact it may have on your other goals.
 Keep in mind the intent of your loved one also.
 They probably did not wish to cause you stress with this gesture, delay your retirement, or raid Junior’s college fund.

 Inheriting an IRA or retirement account